Amandecoe/Ecommerce-REST-API/README.md

 # A Fully Functional Ecommerce REST API Written in Django

-This project is a Capstone Final project for the ALX pro-dev backend program which equips you with different Backend Programming skills.
+This project is a Capstone Final project for the ALX pro-dev backend Program.
 In this Project I have built an Ecommerce REST API with JWT authentication and then deployed it on a Live PostgreSQL server on Docker with Celery background task automation using RabbitMQ as a Broker.
-This project show you how to do the following:
+Some of the tasks done in this Project:

 * Design your Database Models Using Django
 * Design Your Database ERD in Draw.io to present it visually